 If we plan the investment and forecast the return we expect, we'll know if we are off target and we'll be able to adapt and change course if necessary.
 Without a plan you are rudderless and drifting.

 Achieving specific business goals requires specific marketing campaigns.
-By breaking down marketing activity into campaigns and tactics businesses measure and manage return on marketing investment more easily and maintain focus at all times.
+By breaking down marketing activity into campaigns and tactics, businesses measure and manage return on marketing investment more easily so they can maintain focus at all times.

 Each marketing activity should be focused on achieving a specific result.
 Digital marketing in particular lends itself to the measurement of key performance indicators (KPIs) that indicate whether or not a campaign is on track – enabling results to be optimised.

 The opposite of a marketing plan is spontaneous, unbudgeted, random marketing activity without measurement.